Attention, recruiters: there are imposters among us.

 Paper Shuffling is Recruitment: This is another favorite of mine.
 We wonder why hiring managers can’t stand to work with us, yet recruiters are known for handing over a pile of resumes and calling it “recruitment.”
 True recruitment requires a personal connection, knowing your candidate, and being able to vouch for him/her in front of a hiring manager.
 This art has been lost due to a lack of dedication and sluggishness.

-If you found yourself nodding along with any of these myths, you’ve been a victim of the imposter community.
+If you found yourself nodding along with any of these myths, you’ve been a victim of the impostor community.
 Fortunately, it is not too late: take charge of your recruiting career now, and perhaps the candidate pool will not seem so dismal after all.